QuantEcon/lecture-python.myst/_sources/likelihood_bayes.md

 After our worker puts a subjective probability $\pi_{-1}$ on nature having selected distribution $F$, we have in effect assumes from the start that the   decision maker **knows** the joint distribution  for the process $\{w_t\}_{t=0}$.

-We assume that the workers also knows the laws of probability theory.
+We assume that the worker also knows the laws of probability theory.

 A respectable view is that Bayes' law is less a theory of learning than a statement  about the consequences of information inflows for a decision maker who thinks he knows the truth (i.e., a joint probability distribution) from the beginning.